lichtungnitro/automatic-parakeet/content/_index.md

 weight = 1
 +++

-# Hi, I'm John Doe
+# Vibe Blogging As A Service

 I'm a vibe‑coding fan and a friendly coder.
-I like building with curiosity and shipping with care.
+Word vibe actually reminds us to return to foundamentalism of the world model.
+If I am building with curiosity and shipping with care, the model should be responsive to your request, which sounds like, hopefully, cyber-buddism.
+I am really attached to this
 Right now I'm exploring a few LLM‑driven projects:

 - LLM‑driven R&D team
 - LLM philosopher